 Needless to say, I was not disappointed.
 This amazing complex which covers 500 acres was built by King Suryavarman II between 1113 and 1150.
 It was originally a Hindu Temple dedicated to Vishnu but later converted to Buddhist temple

-The coconuts with straws are everywhere and a perfect fix to a hot sweaty day
+These coconuts are everywhere and a perfect fix to a hot sweaty day

 The tree roots have taken over, just growing right into the buildings.

 Literally meaning “great city”, this was built in late 12th century by King Jayavaram VII.
 There are many temples within this city including the one in the center, Bayon Temple.

 We continued a visit of Bayon Temple since we were deluged the previous afternoon.
 The bridge with carved warriors on either side leading the entrance is ridiculously impressive.

 After the entrance and the elephant terrace I once again saw the magnificent structure of Bayon Temple.

 There are 256 Buddha Faces at the temple.
 Some say the face resembles the King who built the temple.

 Next, a short drive to Preah Khan.
 Meaning “Royal Sword”, this was built in the 12th century for King Jayavarman VII to honor his father.
 Like many temples, it is still largely unrestored.

 A sweet holy woman sits in the temple giving blessings for a small donation.